South Huntington, New York

-South Huntington is an affluent hamlet and census-designated place (CDP) within the Town of Huntington in Suffolk County, on Long Island, in New York, United States.
-The population was 9,422 at the 2010 census.
-Residents have a Huntington Station postal address.
-South Huntington is considered part of the greater Huntington area, which is anchored by Huntington.
+South Huntington is an affluent hamlet and census-designated place (CDP) located within the Town of Huntington in Suffolk County, on Long Island, in New York, United States.
+It is considered part of the Greater Huntington area, which is anchored by Huntington.
+The population was 9,561 at the time of the 2020 census.

+Residents of South Huntington have a Huntington Station postal address.

+History

 South Huntington is the birthplace of Walt Whitman, and the Walt Whitman High School is nearby.
 It is also home to St. Anthony's High School, Walt Whitman High School and the South Huntington Public Library.

-The Walt Whitman Shops were previously known as the Walt Whitman Shopping Center.
-The department store chain Abraham & Straus purchased 45 acres in South Huntington in 1956 to build a shopping mall and parking lot.
+The construction of the Walt Whitman Shops – previously known as the Walt Whitman Shopping Center – was announced in 1956, after the department store chain Abraham & Straus purchased 45 acre in South Huntington that year to build a shopping mall and parking lot.
 An A & S store would be built as the centerpiece of the mall.
 The groundbreaking ceremony for the shopping center took place on April 20, 1961.
 The first store to open, on March 28, 1962, was Abraham & Straus, followed by Macy's on September 18, 1962.
 The official opening for the entire shopping center was in November 1962.
 It was the first enclosed shopping center on Long Island.
 The mall had 75 stores, lighted fountains, and a reflecting pool.
 The parking lot had spaces for 5,000 cars.
 Renovations at the mall took place in 1998, including changes to the main concourse and an elevated parking deck.
 Also in this time period, three new department stores were added.
 Bloomingdale's opened on August 5, 1998 followed by Lord & Taylor on November 11, 1998.
 Saks Fifth Avenue opened its doors on March 11, 1999.
 A second renovation was completed in November 2013.
 This included adding 70,000 square feet to the facility as well as doing exterior remodeling.
 A statue of Walt Whitman was also added.

-Walt Whitman Shops is currently owned by the Simon Property Group.
+As of 2026, the mall was owned by Simon Property Group.

 Geography

 According to the United States Census Bureau, the CDP has a total area of 8.8 km2, all land.

+South Huntington is assigned to the Huntington Station post office by the United States Postal Service, along with the Huntington Station, NY 11746 ZIP Code.

+Economy

+Across from the Walt Whitman Birthplace State Historic Site on Walt Whitman Road (NY 110) are the Walt Whitman Shops – a large shopping mall owned by Simon Property Group.